-- (b) Includes a \$1.2 million fee received in March 1997 as compensation for leading the investment consortium which provided the equity financing for CTI in connection with the CTI Investment. - (c) Represents the aggregate number of sites of CCIC as of the end of each period. - (d) As of June 30, 1998, CCIC had contracts with 1,283 buildings to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
+- (a) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
+These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers. - (b) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) for each period. - (c) As of March 31, 1998, CCIC had contracts with 1,347 buildings to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
 A revenue producing rooftop represents a rooftop where CCIC has arranged a lease of space on such rooftop and, as such, is receiving payments in respect of its management contract.
 CCIC generally does not receive any payment for rooftops under management unless CCIC actually leases space on such rooftops to third parties.
-As of June 30, 1998, CCIC had 1,217 rooftop sites under management throughout the United States that were not revenue producing but were available for leasing to customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
+As of March 31, 1998, CCIC had 1,268 rooftop sites under management throughout the United States that were not revenue producing but were available for leasing to customers. - (d) EBITDA is defined as operating income (loss) plus depreciation and amortization.
 EBITDA is presented as additional information because management believes it to be a useful indicator of CCIC's ability to meet debt service and capital expenditure requirements.
 It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
-Furthermore, CCIC's measure of EBITDA may not be comparable to similarly titled measures of other companies.
+Furthermore, CCIC's measure of EBITDA may not be comparable to similarly titled measures of other companies. - (e) Represents (i) the Senior Convertible Preferred Stock privately placed by CCIC in August 1997 and October 1997 (50% of which will be redeemed by the Company with a portion of the net proceeds of the Offering), which is mandatorily redeemable on February 24, 2008 and (ii) the Series A Convertible Preferred Stock, the Series B Convertible Preferred Stock and the Series C Convertible Preferred Stock privately placed by CCIC in April 1995, July 1996 and February 1997, respectively, all of which will be converted into shares of Common Stock in connection with the Offering.